 Before your procedure, our physicians make sure that you are a fully qualified candidate for LASIK.
 This involves a highly comprehensive review of your ocular and overall health to make sure your eyes and body are fit enough to undergo the procedure.
 They will screen for disqualifying conditions, such as glaucoma, cataracts, or retinal issues.
 In addition, they will also take detailed photographs and maps of your eyes so they can optimize their treatment plans and maximize your chances of a successful outcome.

-Galilei G4 Dual-Scheimpflug Tomographer to get a complete topographic map of your cornea.
 At the Santa Monica Eye Medical Group, we use the latest medical imaging technology so that our physicians are in-tune with your particular physiology.
-We make use of the Dr. Rex Hamilton, one of our LASIK and Cataract surgeons, has been using these types of devices for over fifteen years and has written extensively on the benefits of this kind of mapping for his LASIK patients.
+Published literature highlights the benefits and safety of using this kind of mapping for our LASIK patients.
+We use the Galilei G4 Dual-Scheimpflug Tomographer to get a complete topographic map of your cornea.
 Much like a map an experienced hiker would use when traversing rough terrain, the Galilei provides a topographic map of both the front and back of your cornea, with all of its microscopic hills and valleys that may have an impact on how your LASIK procedure is performed.
 Additionally, the device also gives a precise reading of how thick your cornea is, which is a critical measurement that may exclude you from undergoing a LASIK procedure if it is found to be too thin.
 The device also scans for a condition called keratoconus, which is your cornea undergoes progressive thinning, resulting in vision abnormalities.

 Once you have been fully examined and cleared for LASIK, our friendly surgeon coordinators will setup your surgery date and make sure you have all of the information you need to have a successful procedure.